MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramyammer-features-on-mobile-devices.md

 # Accessible diagram - Yammer features on mobile devices

-This article is an accessible text version of the diagram named Yammer features on mobile devices.
+**Summary:** This article is an accessible text version of the diagram named Yammer features on mobile devices.

 Yammer offers a premier social experience across multiple device platforms.
 This diagram shows an overview for Yammer options, Yammer for mobile devices, and the Yammer mobile app.